Prerequisite reading: JazzUGSOA1.htm

 4. A web search for Abend AEI0 suggested a faulty EXEC CICS LINK … or EXEC CICS XCTL with a short program name, but this was not the cause here.
 Another web page suggested that I might find the error in the CICS logs, but it implied that this was difficult and time consuming, and besides I didn’t know where to find the CICS logs.

 5. By this time I was trying to create a program WSPG3A that was identical to program WSPG2A except for the program name.
 Substitution of “3” for “2” in the program name and no other change should not cause a problem, so I guessed that there was a problem with the load library.
 I found that it was 96% full.
 I cleared space by deleting old programs that I didn’t want any more, the library utilization dropped to 54%, and the problem was solved.
 I ran the normal Jazz [Process] that created COBOL and JCL and submitted a job to compile it and run DFHLS2WS.
 Now CEMT SET PROGRAM(WSPG3A) NEWCOPY returned a normal response, and my SOAPUI test worked as expected.

 Here we’ve written an extremely basic web service provider.
-This service doesn’t access any file data, it doesn’t require authentication, and its entire logic was dealt with in a few lines.
+This service doesn’t access any file data, and its entire logic was dealt with in one line.
 In later chapters we’ll start to get real, dealing with some of the problems that we’ll encounter in the real world: -